vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-3.md

 ![controltate_to_updateattribute](assets/tutorial-3-build-a-nifi-process-group-to-simulate-nextbus-api/controltate_to_updateattribute.png)

-**Figure 11:** Connect ControlRate to UpdateAttribute
+**Figure 7:** Connect ControlRate to UpdateAttribute

 3\.
-Add a new dynamic property for NiFi expression, click on the **New property** button.
+Add a new dynamic property for NiFi expression, click on the plus button **"+"** in the top right corner.
 Insert the following property name and value into your properties tab as shown in the table below:

-**Table 4:** Add UpdateAttribute Property Value
+**Table 6:** Add UpdateAttribute Properties Tab

 | Property  | Value  |
 |:---|---:|